World Water Facts

 Water Supply

-• About 70% of the Earth’s surface is water-covered[1].
+• About 71% of the Earth’s surface is water-covered [1].

-• 68.9% of the Earth’s fresh water exists in the form of glaciers and permanent snow cover[2]
+• 68.7% of the Earth’s fresh water exists in the form of ice caps, glaciers and permanent snow cover which represents 1.74% of the total water volume [1].

-• About 30.8% of the world’s total freshwater supply is groundwater (this includes soil moisture, swamp water and permafrost) whereas only about 0.3% of total global fresh water is stored in lakes and rivers[2].
+• About 31.4% of the world’s total freshwater supply is groundwater (this includes soil moisture, swamp water and permafrost) whereas only about 0.26% of total global fresh water is stored in lakes and rivers [1].

 Water Demand

-• Around 3,800 cubic kilometres of fresh water is withdrawn annually from the world’s lakes, rivers and aquifers.
-This is twice the volume extracted 50 years ago[2]
+• Around 3,880 cubic kilometres of fresh water was withdrawn in 2017, up from around 600km3 in 1900. is withdrawn annually from the world’s lakes, rivers and aquifers.
+This is twice the volume extracted 50 years ago [5].

 Scarcity